Program Policies

 Graduation Requirements

-• 625 Hour Advanced Program: 375 hours of Level 1 coursework plus 250 hours of elective training.
+• Complete 375 hours of Level 1 coursework and 250 hours of elective training.

-• Earn a minimum 75 percent grade point average in each subject and pass required practical evaluations.
+• Earn a minimum 75% grade in each subject and pass all required practical evaluations.

-• Meet attendance thresholds and make up all missed time.
+• Meet attendance requirements and complete all make-up hours.

 Student Grievance Procedure

-Students should first attempt to resolve concerns with faculty or administration.
-If unresolved, a formal written grievance may be submitted.
+Students should first attempt to resolve concerns with faculty or school administration.
+If the issue is not resolved, a formal written grievance may be submitted.
 No adverse action will be taken against any student who files a complaint in good faith.

 101 North 14th Street, 10th Floor, James Monroe Building